egiurleo/specifications/source/transactions/transactions.rst

 Why don’t drivers automatically retry commit after a write concern timeout error?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+TODO: this section will no longer be relevant

 A write concern timeout error indicates that the command succeeded but
 failed to meet the specified writeConcern within the given time limit.
 Attempting to retry would implicitly double the application’s wtimeout